-3.2 EXAFS Signal from Car-Parrinello Dynamics

-As shown in the previous section, the CPMD-32 and CPMD-64 simulations present only slight differences in the shape and position of the Co-water first shell radial distribution functions.
-In both cases the Co-O first peak distances are slightly longer as compared to the EXAFS experimental determination.
-Moreover the mean-square variation factors σ^2 and the asymmetry of the first shell peak obtained from the CPMD simulations are slightly too large.
-It is well known that EXAFS investigations on ionic solutions can provide not only reliable shortrange structural properties but also information on the ligand exchange process in the first hydration shell.
-Sham was the first to point out that the ligandexchange rate constant in water solution of 3d metal ions is closely related to the EXAFS Debye-Waller factor.73 More recently Miyanaga et al.74 showed that the σ^2 values do not reflect the real ligand exchange but rather the strength and stiffness of the ion-oxygen first shell bond.
-Therefore, the first conclusion that can be drawn is that the CPMD simulations does not reproduce very accurately the kinetic stability of the $[Co(H_2O)6]^{2+}$ complex.
-This can be due both to the short simulation time and to the theoretical model used (in particular the functional or the atomic pseudo-potential).
+3.2.
+EXAFS Signal from Car-Parrinello Dynamics.
+As shown in the previous section, the CPMD-32 and CPMD-64 simulations present only slight differences in the shape and position of the Co-water first shell RDFs.
+In both cases, the Co-O first peak distances are slightly longer, in comparison to the EXAFS experimental determination.
+Moreover, the meansquare variation factors (σ^2) and the asymmetry of the first shell peak obtained from the CPMD simulations are slightly too large.
+It is well-known that EXAFS investigations on ionic solutions can provide not only reliable short-range structural properties but also information on the ligand exchange process in the first hydration shell.
+Sham was the first to note that the ligandexchange rate constant in a water solution of 3d metal ions is closely related to the EXAFS Debye-Waller factor.73 More recently, Miyanaga et al. 74 showed that the σ^2 values do not reflect the real ligand exchange but rather the strength and stiffness of the ion-oxygen first shell bond.
+Therefore, the first conclusion that can be drawn is that the CPMD simulations does not reproduce the kinetic stability of the $[Co(H_2O)6]^{2+}$ complex very accurately.
+This can be due to both the short simulation time and the theoretical model used (in particular, the functional or the atomic pseudopotential).